ORelio/Spotlight-Downloader/README-En.txt

 ===========================

-If you wish to periodically update your wallpaper or lockscreen, you can schedule one of the provided script by following these instructions:
+If you wish to periodically update your wallpaper or lockscreen, you can schedule one of the provided scripts by following these instructions:

 = If you are not administrator =
 = Startup shortcut method =